-Naming your daughter after your own fierce grandma or your favorite famous female is a way to let her know from Day One you believe in her.
-She can be anything she wants to be: an astronaut, an activist, an artist and a warrior, just like the following 16 women who have made women’s history.
+Naming your daughter (or your son) after your own fierce grandma or your favorite famous female in history is a way to let your kiddos know from Day One you believe in them.
 Read on for next-level baby name inspiration!